Dr Beth Spencer

 Certified Veterinary Technician

-Elisa Rogers really listens to client concerns and goes the extra mile for all the pets she sees at Goodheart.
+Elisa Rodgers really listens to client concerns and goes the extra mile for all the pets she sees at Goodheart.
 She is compassionate and comforting, to both clients and their animals.
 She makes appointments easier with clear communication and ensuring all concerns are addressed.

 A certified vet tech since 2015, Elisa keeps her job skills current by attending continuing education seminars and reading technical journals.
 She is particularly interested in aging and arthritis in dogs.
 Plus, she enjoys educating pet parents on enrichment and the importance of wellness exams.